NREL/fastsim/README.md

 2. Activate the environment with `$ conda activate fastsim_py`.
 3. Navigate to .../fastsim/docs and run `jupter lab demo.ipynb` to see a demo of fastsim use cases.

-To use FASTSim as an external library, make sure the fastsim package is on your path and then import FASTSim.SimDrive.
+To use FASTSim as an external library, make sure the fastsim package is on your path and then import `fastsim.simdrive`.

 # Testing